Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Impact of dark electrons

 \section{Impact of dark electrons}

 As dark electrons accumulate through field emission and multipacting, electron clouds can form.
-To observe this process, we performed \textsc{cst} PIC simulations with the cavity operated at the multipacting resonance conditions identified above.
-Seed electrons were briefly introduced near the cavity sidewall to initiate secondary emission.
-When the field satisfied resonance conditions, the electron population grew exponentially, forming a localized cloud near the sidewall.
+To observe this process, we perform \textsc{cst} PIC simulations with the cavity operated at the multipacting resonance conditions identified above.
+Seed electrons are briefly introduced near the cavity sidewall to initiate secondary emission.
+When the field satisfies resonance conditions, the electron population grows exponentially, forming a localized cloud near the sidewall.

 A critical consequence of multipacting-induced electron clouds is dark-current-induced beam loading.
-To model this effect, we approximate the electron cloud as a cold plasma layer with a thickness of 0.2~mm, located along the cavity sidewall.
-The plasma response is described using Drude dispersion, appropriate for an electron-only, collisionless medium.
+To model this effect, we approximate the electron cloud as a cold plasma layer with a thickness of 0.2~mm, located along the cavity sidewall. \xl{The thickness is set to the average maximum wall-normal excursion of the multipacting trajectories (see Figs.~\ref{fig:trajfullcell} and \ref{fig:traj_combined}).
+Given the short pulse duration considered here, ion motion is negligible, with the ion velocity estimated to be on the order of $10^4$~m/s~\cite{johnson,fayawang_2009}.} The plasma response in this thin layer is described using the Drude dispersion, appropriate for an electron-only, collisionless medium.
 The effective permittivity of the layer is determined by an assumed plasma electron density \( n_e \).
-Figure~\ref{fig:dispersion} shows the normalized reflected RF power for different plasma densities.
-As \( n_e \) increases, the reflected power decreases due to greater energy absorption by the plasma~\cite{Wuensch:2002vm}.
-This behavior is consistent with the experimentally observed drop in reflected power during conditioning of the X-band photocathode cavities (see Fig.~\ref{fig:conditioning}).
+Figure~\ref{fig:dispersion} shows the normalized reflected RF power for different plasma densities, \xl{where the corresponding plasma frequency $\omega_p=\sqrt{n_e e^2/(\varepsilon_0 m)}$ is also displayed ($m$ is the electron mass).} As \( n_e \) increases, the reflected power decreases due to greater energy absorption by the plasma~\cite{Wuensch:2002vm}.
+This behavior is consistent with the experimentally observed drop in reflected power during conditioning of the $X$-band photocathode cavities (see Fig.~\ref{fig:conditioning}).